Moataz-Ab/Django-GenAI-LLM-RAG-bot/README.md

 - Utilizing LangChain open source framwork to create the LLM model
 - Using OpenAI API as our prompting channel
-- The user interface app is created using Flask web frame
+- The user interface app is created using Django web frame

 # Requirements
 - langchain
 - OpenAI
-- flask
+- Django
 - Pandas
 - pydantic==1.10.8